 The Ontario Autism Program (OAP) is the provincial autism service system administered by the Ministry of Children, Community and Social Services (MCCSS).
-It provides funding for ABA therapy, speech, and occupational therapy for autistic children and youth under 18.
+It provides funding for core clinical services (including ABA, speech-language pathology, and occupational therapy) for autistic children and youth under 18.

 Children and youth are eligible if they meet these criteria: